Jberczel/korean_flashcards/readme.md

 To run script:

-Assuming you have Ruby installed, navigate to `korean_flashcard` folder, and enter `ruby korean_flashcard.rb`
+Assuming you have Ruby installed, from command line, navigate to `korean_flashcard` folder, and enter `ruby korean_flashcard.rb`

 See example: